instaclustr/cassandra-ttl-remover/README.md

 1. Open a terminal and change folder to the cassandra root folder.

-2. Use the following command to comiple the project.
+2. Use the following command to compile the project.

  `ant generate-idea-files`